 - What are you’re willing to do to make it a success?

 Answer honestly and be realistic.
 Working 10 hours a week and expecting to earn $$$ in the first month is not realistic.
 Especially the first months will require hard work.
-If you’re into this full-time, expect to make at least 60 hours a week while earning only a few hundred in the first few months.
+If you’re into this full-time, expect to make at least 60 hours a week while earning only a few hundred in the first month.
 But after that, if you do it correctly, this investment will be worth it!

 2. Choose a profitable niche